 Getting the Best Commercial Cleaning Contract

-The role of a facility or property manager in a commercial setting is multi-faceted that involves a variety of responsibilities.
+The role of a facility or property manager in a commercial setting is multi-faceted and involves a variety of responsibilities.

 This individual is almost always responsible to ensure employees, tenants and visitors are satisfied customers with the property and its services.